mindonline/Docker-LAMP/readme.md

 ## Networking

-Due migration to https://github.com/jwilder/nginx-proxy and Docker 1.9, need to setup user network for container communicating.
+Due to using https://github.com/jwilder/nginx-proxy and Docker 1.9, we need to setup user network for container communication.

-To create network with name "*www*" run `docker network create --driver bridge www`
+To create network with name "*www*" run:
+ `docker network create --driver bridge www`

 ## Configuration